 - Hazardous Substances and New Organisms (HSNO) Act and Regulations

 - how to comply with HSNO controls.

 External students will need to contact a private test certifier to apply for their approved handler certification.
-There is a list of test certifiers on the Environmental Protection Authority website.
+There is a list of test certifiers on the Worksafe NZ website.